AI-Planning/pddl-generators/briefcaseworld/README.txt

     out of the briefcase.
 When a move is made between locations, then all objects inside the briefcase are also moved, which is encoded by a conditional effect.
+*   Parameters:
-*   Parameters: -o number of objects
+    * -o number of objects
+    * -s random seed
 *   Generation: randomly distribute the start locations of all objects and the briefcase over -o %2B 1 locations.
 Do the same for the goal locations.